Clearwater Motorcycle Crash Accident Attorney

 Not Using a Turn Signal

-This seemingly minor offense can play a major role when a Tampa car accident lawyer
+This seemingly minor offense can play a major role when a Clearwater car accident lawyer

 works to determine negligence and fault.
 Without a turn signal, other drivers cannot anticipate a driver’s next move.
 This is particularly dangerous in auto accidents that involve motorcycles, pedestrians, and bicyclists when reaction time and abilities are slowed.